Newbigging, K, Ridley, J and Sadd, J (2016), Commissioning Care Act Advocacy - Research Report.

-Newbigging, K, Ridley, J, McKeown, M, Sadd, J, Machin, K, Cruse, K, De La Haye, S, Able, L and Poursanidou, K (forthcoming).
-The value of independent mental health advocacy: 'My Voice, My Rights'.
+Newbigging, K, Ridley, J, McKeown, M, Sadd, J, Machin, K, De la Haye, S, Able, L and Poursanidou, K (2015) Independent mental health advocacy: The Right to be Heard - Context, Values and Good Practice, London: Jessica Kingsley Publishers.

 Newbigging, K., Ridley, J., McKeown, M., Machin, K., Poursanidou, K. (2012).
 The Right to be Heard.
 Review of Independent Mental Health Advocate Services in England.
 Preston: UCLan.